mau-network/mau/README.md

 * Even files that are not JSON can live side by side with JSON files encrypted for the current user preventing them from moving to other machines.

-* Adapting interfaces can be developed for ActivityPub or Matrix networks.
+* Adapter interfaces can be developed for ActivityPub or Matrix networks.

-* A Client can be developed to exchange files over the email messages.
+* A Client can be developed to exchange files over email messages.
 As PGP content can be exported as armored data.
-Clients can connect to SMTP servers to send new posts and check POP3/IMAP servers for new emails with PGP content. rendering the emails a synchronization mechanism.
-And it won't contradict with any other client syncing over another interface as the provided SHA sum from `/files` endpoint will prevent downloading the file again leading to multiple clients syncing over different interfaces.
+  * Connecting to SMTP servers to send new posts and check POP3/IMAP servers for new emails with PGP content.
+  * And it won't contradict with any other client syncing over another interface as the provided SHA sum from `/files` endpoint will prevent downloading the file again leading to multiple clients syncing over different interfaces.

 # TECHNICAL DETAILS